Automattic/vip-cli/CONTRIBUTING.md

 ### Pre-publish Checks

-We use [`publish-please`](https://github.com/inikulin/publish-please) for some pre-publish confidence checks to avoid common mistakes.
+We use a custom pre-publish [script](https://github.com/Automattic/vip/blob/trunk/hellpers/prepublishOnly.js) that performs some confidence checks to avoid common mistakes.

 Further checks can be added to this flow as needed.